LuchKlooster/ConventCommons/README.md

 - **Parameters:**
   - `ObjectToChange` - MxObject
+  - `EnumName` - Full enum name (module.enumname like system.language)
   - `AttributeName` - as string
   - `ValueAsString` - Caption as string
 - **Result:** Attribute in Object receives the enum value corresponding to Value

+**Note:**
+For the Enum Mutation Functions it is necessary to make a copy of the template function.
+In the copied function you need to replace the placeholder entity (MxObject System.User) with the entity that has the enum to change as an attribute.
+This is because the Mendix Modeler cannot handle abstract entities, but wants an explicit entity.

+---
 ---

 ## DataGrid2: Auto-Select Row